10958775/School-Management-System/README.md

 Description
 This is an API that can create a student profile and also find a student with an id.

-The deployed API can be found at [Vercel](https://vercel.com/10958775/school-management-system/CpvQZMrURhcBZm1actqV7HdJPoih) The APIs documentations can be found at [Postman] (https://documenter.getpostman.com/view/25926093/2s93CHuusE)
+The deployed API can be found at [Vercel](https://vercel.com/10958775/school-management-system/CpvQZMrURhcBZm1actqV7HdJPoih).

+The APIs documentations can be found at [Postman](https://documenter.getpostman.com/view/25926093/2s93CHuusE)